 Data analysis

 We analyzed lesion areas using a general linear model for the full experiment, including the fixed effects of isolate genotype, plant domestication (S. lycopersicum or S. pimpinellifolium), plant genotype (which is nested within domestication status), experiment, and block (nested within experiment) on lesion area, as well as their interactions (R lme4 package; (Bates, Maechler et al. 2015)).
 Two of our 97 isolates that did not have replication across 2 experiments were dropped at this stage of analysis.
-There was no difference in the results if experiment and block were treated as random effects.
+The significance of individual terms in the model did not change if experiment and block were treated as random effects.
 Adding terms for individual plant, leaf, and leaflet position did not significantly improve the full model, so they were omitted from further analysis.
-We also tested a mixed model with random effects of experiment and block, but this did not affect our interpretation of the fixed effects.
 This model was used to calculate the significance of each factor and to obtain the least-squared means of lesion size for each B. cinerea isolate x tomato accession as well as for each B. cinerea isolate x domestic/wild tomato.
 We also calculated a domestication sensitivity phenotype, Sensitivity = (Domesticated lesion size – Wild lesion size) / Domesticated lesion size.

 Using tomato sequence data from the SolCAP diversity panel that contained 9 of our 12 accessions, we determined pairwise genetic distances (Sim, Durstewitz et al. 2012).
 We calculated pairwise Euclidean distances between 426 wild and domesticated tomato accessions from Infinium SNP genotyping at 7,720 loci using the R adegenet package (Jombart , Sim, Durstewitz et al. 2012).
 Clustering is by R hclust (in the stats package) default UPGMA method (R Development Core Team 2008).